aqiu384/p5r-walkthrough/src/walkthrough.md

 * Rain
 * Buy My Darts from sports shop
 * [Normal Route] Devil Rank 7 (Charm +5)
-* [Battle Route] Darts with Makoto and one random other (Proficiency +5)
+* [Battle Route] Darts with any two party members (Proficiency +5)
-    1. Score 180 in round 1
+    1. Score 180 in round 1 of game 1
-    2. Let Makoto finish on round 4 (Baton Pass Lv.
+    2. Let your game 1 partner finish on round 4 (Baton Pass Lv.
 3)
-    3. Choice 3: "Take a deep breath."
-(Priestess +1)
-    4. Score 180 in round 1
+    3. Score 180 in round 1 of game 2
-    5. Let Yusuke finish on round 4 (Baton Pass Lv.
+    4. Let your game 2 partner finish on round 4 (Baton Pass Lv.
 3)
-    6. Choice 1: "Pretend like you're painting."
-(Emperor +1)

 ---
 #### Sat 8/20